brandur/sorg/content/drafts/ruby-scale.md

 Ruby is a beautiful language.
-Speaking from experience, it's easy to get attached to everything from its pleasantly readable syntax to the friendly demeanor of its creator Matz, who gives off the air of a trustworthy benevolent dictator if there ever was one.
+Speaking from experience, it's easy to get attached to everything from its pleasantly readable syntax, to the all encompassing range of useful libraries found in Rubygems, to the friendly demeanor of its creator Matz, who gives off the air of a trustworthy benevolent dictator if there ever was one.

-TODO

-I have a love/hate relationship with Ruby.
-I love how expressive the language is and how it lets me write programs (especially small ones) fast, but I'm also consistently frustrated by how poor its development experience is in certain areas.

-I know a fair number of Ruby evangelists from my time at Heroku who in most cases consider Ruby to be a nearly perfect language.
-The feeling isn't so much the result of willful ignorance, but more because Ruby's cracks don't appear until you're managing a sizable codebase.
-If the largest Ruby programs you write are only a few thousand lines, then you might never run into anything that I talk about here.

-My last two jobs have had me work in huge Ruby codebases on the order of hundreds of thousands of lines and dozens (if not hundreds) of gem dependencies.
-It's at this scale that all the language's problems come into sharp relief.
+Ruby is also a very frustrating.
+Its easy syntax and generously loose constraints let you build small programs with incredible speed, but the longer lived that a project is, the more those features become liabilities.
+I've worked on projects on the scale of hundreds of thousands of lines for my last two jobs now, and at that size, the language's problems are very obviously visible in shocking relief.

+Ruby's core team works industriously, but major changes tend to be aimed at solving problems of _computing_;
+building a better garbage compiler, or improving performance.
+These are useful additions, but they don't address Ruby's major weaknesses which are problems of _engineering_ that make working in large codebases difficult.
+Stepping back, the mismatch isn't surprising;
+these problems take frequent work in a large Ruby codebase to become visible, and the majority of Ruby's core and community are working primarily in C, or building modestly sized programs.

 ## I've already heard it's slow (#slow)

-Ruby _is_ slow and resource intensive, but this is less of a problem than you'd think.
-Many production apps spend an inordinate amount of time waiting on database calls and other I/O, so improvements to the program's structure and efficiency will yield better result than rewriting in a new language.
-Capacity can also often be addressed by throwing more hardware at the problem; it's more expensive, but not unreasonable when compared to the cost of engineering time.
+Ruby _is_ slow and resource intensive, but although considerable, it's less of a problem than you'd think.
+Many production apps spend an inordinate amount of time waiting on database calls and other I/O, so improvements to the program's structure and efficiency will generally yield better result than rewriting in a more performant language.
+Successful organizations can also address capacity by throwing more hardware at the problem; it's more expensive, but not unreasonable when compared to the cost of engineering time.

 What I want to focus on are problems of organizational scale; how the language itself starts to break down once